-Enterprise Architect has a number of tools that can assist with Root Cause Analysis allowing the context of the problem to be identified and the analysis of the causes to be modeled.
-One or more Issue elements can be used to describe the Problem Statement in detail including the context of the problem which may be business or technology processes or application components or hardware.
+Enterprise Architect has a number of tools that can assist with Root Cause Analysis, allowing the context of the problem to be identified and the analysis of the causes to be modeled.
+One or more Issue elements can be used to describe the Problem Statement in detail, including the context of the problem, which might be business or technology processes or application components or hardware.

 A decision diagram can be used as a way of describing the causes using the Five Whys approach.

 One or more Issue Maintenance Items can be used to record a problem statement that helps to formally describe the problem.
 These can be added to the repository at any level from a high level Package such as a Functional Requirements Package down to an individual Requirement level or for any other element type.
 Applicable metadata can be stored against each item including its Name, Description, Status, Priority, who it was raised by, Completion details and more.